-We have seen a couple of examples of this in the Java libraries.
+There are a couple of clear examples of this we will see later in the Java libraries.

 - 1. The ActionListener interface used with Buttons and MenuItems specifies that an ActionListener object must have a method with signature actionPerformed(ActionEvent), which is called when the Button is clicked or the MenuItem is chosen.
 However, different ActionListeners may do very different things. - 2.
-In the Collections facility we considered earlier, List, Map, and Set are interfaces, which can be implemented in a variety of different ways.
+In the Collections facility we will consider shortly, List, Map, and Set are interfaces, which can be implemented in a variety of different ways.
 (In fact, each is implemented in at least two different ways in the Java library, and other implementations could be created by a user.) - C. The standard Java mechanism for realization is to have a class declare that it implements an interface.
 (Thus, both the realizing class and the interface it realizes are declared in a special way.)